 D Customers in Jail, Prison or Other Detention Facilities

 A person in a detention facility like jail, prison or juvenile detention may apply for MA before being released.
-However, the application cannot be approved and benefits cannot start until the person is no longer an inmate.
+The application can be approved but benefits generally cannot start until the person is no longer an inmate.